JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 | Main | 68% | 69% |
 | Policies | 66% | 68% |

-From this we can see that the test coverage is decent for Tribler as a whole.
+From this we can see that the test coverage is decent for Tribler as a whole, but concerning the complexity and importance of what goes on behind the scenes (e.g. anonimity) this could still be considered insufficient.
 Though Dispersy had a high cyclomatic complexity, it is still one of the most covered packages.
 This goes against one's expectations, but it could be explained by Dispersy being a stand-alone project (which is less actively being developed).

 #####Bringing the Two Testing Metrics Together
 Sometimes there is a direct relation between the McCabe's number and the difficulty to obtain complete tests.
 This holds true for the Main package; the vwxGUI sub-package has a high cyclomatic complexity and it has a low test coverage.
 The Dispersy package on the other hand scores quite bad on the McCabe's number as well, but its test coverage is amongst the highest in the project.